Jean de Wavrin: Life

-He was illegitimate, the son of Robert de Wavrin, Lord of Wavrin, a town in France near the present Belgian border, and Michielle de Croix.
-His father was hereditary seneschal of Flanders and "conseiller-chambellan" of the Duke of Burgundy.
+He was the illegitimate son of Robert de Wavrin, Lord of Wavrin, from a town in France near the present Belgian border, and Michielle de Croix.
+His father was a hereditary seneschal of Flanders and "conseiller-chambellan" of the Duke of Burgundy.
 Wavrin was legitimated in 1437 by Philip the Good and knighted five years later.
 He fought for the Burgundians at the Battle of Verneuil and elsewhere, and then occupying a high position at the court of Philip the Good, duke of Burgundy, was sent as ambassador to Rome in 1463.
 His first documented visit to England was in 1467, long after he produced the first version of his work, when he was present at the famous tournament between Anthony, bastard of Burgundy, and Anthony Woodville, 2nd Earl Rivers.